Pathophysiology of Neurogenic Arthropathy

-Many conditions predispose to neurogenic arthropathy (see Table: Conditions Underlying Neurogenic Arthropathy).
+Many conditions predispose to neurogenic arthropathy (see table ).
 Impaired deep pain sensation or proprioception affects the joint’s normal protective reflexes, often allowing trauma (especially repeated minor episodes) and small periarticular fractures to go unrecognized.
 Increased blood flow to bone from reflex vasodilation, resulting in active bone resorption, contributes to bone and joint damage.

 Each new injury sustained by the joint causes more distortion as it heals.
 Hemorrhagic joint effusions and multiple small fractures can occur, accelerating disease progression.
 Ligamentous laxity, muscular hypotonia, and rapid destruction of joint cartilage are common, predisposing to joint dislocations, which also accelerate disease progression.
 Advanced neurogenic arthropathy can cause hypertrophic changes, destructive changes, or both.